-44. All the funds are held on Mobius Life's investment platform to facilitate the Trustee's dynamic asset allocation strategy.
+44. All the funds were held on Mobius Life's investment platform to facilitate the Trustee's dynamic asset allocation strategy.
 All funds trade daily.
-The prices for five funds which are included in the investment strategy, the HSBC Islamic Global Equity Index Fund, the BlackRock ACS World Equity ESG funds (GBP hedged and unhedged), the Legal and General 0 to 5 Year Gilts Index Fund and the Invesco Physical Gold fund are available one day later than the other funds.
-The Investment Committee reviews an assessment of the security of assets each year.
+The prices for five funds which are included in the investment strategy, the HSBC Islamic Global Equity Index Fund, the BlackRock ACS World Equity ESG funds (GBP hedged and unhedged), the Legal and General 0 to 5 Year Gilts Index Fund and the Invesco Physical Gold Fund are available one day later than the other funds.
+The Investment Committee reviewed an assessment of the security of assets during the year.